ouss1002/facebook-crawler/README.md

   - Launch `node ./connect.js` to connect with your account
   - Launch `node ./crawler.js`
   - The crawler may take some time downloading media
+## After Crawling
+The result of the crawling will be saved to the folder `./results/`
+Every profile has its own directory `./results/profile_id`